sckoop/audibene-frontend-challenge/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm start:prod`

+Runs the app in the development mode.<br />
+Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

+To rebuild a new version you have to stop the execution and restart the command

 ### `npm test`